hyperhunterx/bookleaf-ai-bot-assignment/README.md

 *   `workflow.json`: The complete, importable n8n workflow.
 *   `data/authors.csv`: The sample data used in the Supabase `authors` table.
 *   `data/query_logs_sample.csv`: A sample of the data being captured in the `query_logs` table.
-*   `design/IdentityUnificationFlowchart.md`: The flowchart and explanation for the intermediate task.
+*   `IntermediateTask`: The flowchart and explanation for the intermediate task.

 ---